The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Heterogeneous Effects and Other Economic Outcomes

-Panels B to D show outcomes over time relative to the event separately for the treated and controls.
-As the controls provide the counterfactual outcome for the treated, the differences between these series are identical to the ATEs.
-We show the series separately for the top and bottom deciles as well as the median group.
-Annual earnings are normalized relative to the median CATE group in $t-1$ to highlight pre-existing earnings differences.
-Reassuringly, pre-trends are perfectly matched within each of the deciles even though they differ across deciles. \textit{A priori}, we could have expected workers with a more positive counterfactual trajectory to suffer larger effects since they have more to lose, but the results point in the very opposite direction.
+\textit{A priori}, we could have expected workers with a more positive counterfactual trajectory to suffer larger effects since they have more to lose, but the results point in the very opposite direction.
 The large effects for low-decile workers arise because of poorer outcomes for the treated, not because of better outcomes among controls.
 Workers in Decile $1$ already had lower earnings than the median before displacement \textit{and} a much less favorable counterfactual (non-displaced, control) earnings trajectory.
 Decile $10$, on the other hand, experiences smaller effects, but also above-median pre-displacement earnings and more positive counterfactual earnings trajectories.
 The figure also illustrate a key difference in terms of the catch-up over time -- much of the declining effects for Decile $1$ is related to falling earnings in the control group, which is not the case in the other deciles.
 Figure \ref{f:emp_potential} in the appendix replicates Figure \ref{fig3_ATE_andY1Y0} with employment as the outcome.
 The results are very similar, which highlights the importance of the employment margin.\footnote{A key difference when studying employment is, however, that the sample restriction ensures that everyone is employed before the event, which implies that the trends \textit{have to be negative} for all groups in Panels B to D. The declining employment rates also illustrate why we do not want to study outcomes that are measured conditional on employment, as the sample changes across treatment time. }

 The results of Figures \ref{fig2_CATE_ATE} and \ref{fig3_ATE_andY1Y0} jointly suggest that job loss episodes lead to accelerated gross earnings inequality by causing larger earnings losses for workers who already had lower wages from before the event, who would have had worse earnings trajectories without displacement, and who have a higher risk of displacement.
 In Section \ref{S:Targeting}, we discuss the role of insurance policies that may mitigate this heterogeneity.